MisanthropeGirl/schroders/README.md

 ## 2025-10-28

 Realised that my error checking for the dates wasn't good enough so I rewrote it and the tests.
-Spent a lot of time trying to test the dispatching of the action for the price option change with the help of Claude but eventually gave up since I couldn't simulate the dispatch tself so stuck to testing the behaviour and the outcome. `--coverage` says 100% so hopefully I've covered everything.
+Spent a lot of time trying to test the dispatching of the action for the price option change with the help of Claude but eventually gave up since I couldn't simulate the dispatch itself so stuck to testing the behaviour and the outcome. `--coverage` says 100% so hopefully I've covered everything.

 Started out using `fireEvent` to simulate the user interactions but was pointed at `userEvent` instead.
 I understand that this is the better way of emulating them but trying to update inputs with `.type()` (or at least date inputs) requires clearing the input first - although that may just be because of Material UI.